Neutropenia, if severe, significantly increases the risk of life-threatening infection.

 People who have severe neutropenia can rapidly die as a result of infection because their bodies lack the means to fight invading organisms.
 When these people develop infections, they are usually hospitalized and immediately given strong antibiotics, even before the cause and exact location of the infection are identified.
 Fever, the symptom that usually indicates infection in people who have neutropenia, is an important sign that immediate medical attention is needed.

-Growth factors called colony-stimulating factors, which stimulate the production of white blood cells by the bone marrow, are sometimes helpful and are given as a injection (under the skin or into a vein).
+The growth factor called granulocyte colony stimulating factor (G-CSF) stimulates the production of neutrophils by the bone marrow, increases blood neutrophils, and prevents fevers, mouth ulcers, and bacterial infections in patients with severe neutropenia.
+It is given as a injection (under the skin or into a vein).

 When neutropenia is caused by another disorder (such as tuberculosis or leukemia or other cancers), treatment of the underlying disorder may resolve the neutropenia.
 Bone marrow (or stem cell) transplantation is not used to treat neutropenia per se, but it may be recommended to treat certain serious causes of neutropenia, such as aplastic anemia or leukemia.